stephanzlatarev/vscode-starcraft/docs/debug-info.md

 * Debug draw spheres will show circles on camera and minimap
 * Debug draw text
     * with virtual position - `virtualPos` - will show in the `Debug` terminal.
 The x coordinate will be used to split debug info into tabs in the future
-    * without virtual or world position - will be parsed as JSON object and interpreted as a shape
+    * without virtual or world position - will be parsed as JSON object and interpreted as a shape or a toggle

 ### Shapes